Ricoh Auto Half E2 Film Camera Review

 Ricoh Auto Half’s lens can produce surprisingly sharp images, even when shot wide-open.
 While the infinity focus is somewhat blurry at 𝒇2.8, daylight will typically force the camera to constrict the aperture to a size that keeps everything in focus.

-Ricoh Auto Half E2 with Ilford HP5+.
+Ricoh Auto Half E2 with Kodak Gold 200.

 Build quality.